Development & Contributing

 ├── config/ # Scenario configuration files

-├── data/ # Input data (not committed)
+├── data/ # Input data (small tracked files; large downloads ignored)

 ├── docs/ # Documentation (Sphinx)